awarenessxz/TempFileDrop/README.md

 ![design 3](doc/architecture_design3.png)

 This design was built upon the second implementation.
 Instead of registering each backend services as a keycloak client, I used an API Gateway to manage authentication.
+Previously, the following features were implemented:

+- **Object Storage** based on s3 bucket concepts
+- Basic **multipart upload / download / delete / list files**
+- Scheduled Clean up based on **maximum download count / expiry Period**
+- File Storage in either **Local File Storage** or **MinIO docker cluster**
+- **Event Feedback** when file upload / download / delete event occur
+- **Anonymous uploads / downloads**
+- **Streaming Upload**
+- **Keycloak authentication**

 In additional to the implementations above, I added a few more implementations below.
 Refer to the [design 3's documentation](design3) for more information.
 - **API Gateway** with **Centralized Authentication**
+    - Role Authorization using **Storage Gateway Client Roles**
-    - Extract **Client/Realm Role Attributes** from keycloak token for validating routing keys / bucket in client's request
+    - API request validation by extracting **Client/Realm Role Attributes** (buckets, routingkeys, subscribers) from keycloak token
-- **Storage Console**
+- **Storage Console** to view storage and events

 ## Design Considerations